symfony/symfony-docs/quick_tour/the_big_picture.rst

 Congratulations!
 You've had your first taste of Symfony2 code.
 That wasn't so hard, was it?
 There's a lot more to explore, but you should already see how Symfony2 makes it really easy to implement web sites better and faster.
-If you are eager to learn more about Symfony2, dive into the next section: "The View".
+If you are eager to learn more about Symfony2, dive into the next section:
+":doc:`The View<the_view>`".

 .. _Symfony2 Standard Edition:      http://symfony.com/download
 .. _Symfony in 5 minutes:           http://symfony.com/symfony-in-five-minutes